-Quickly seizing on the opportunity the group purchased the line for $200,000 and began operations right away in 1966.
-Unfortunately, while the group began its new railroad, a Class III shortline known as the New Hope and Ivyland Railroad (to also serve the remaining freight customers along the route), overspending and a lack of profits quickly saw their hopes fade away.
-They had been so confident in their new railroad that they leased Reading diesel locomotives to operate their freight and passenger services (along with an ex-Canadian National 4-6-0 steam locomotive) and hired paid staff and employees to oversee it all.
+Quickly seizing upon this opportunity the railfan group purchased the line for $200,000 and launched excursion service in 1966.
+What was dubbed the New Hope & Ivyland Railroad (NH&I) also provided freight service to remaining customers on the line.
+Unfortunately, issues arose immediately.
+Railroading is a high-cost industry, particularly during that era when federal regulations were strict.
+The NH&I's leadership was perhaps either too excited or somewhat unaware of the intricacies involved in operating trains.
+They had been so confident in their new railroad they leased Reading locomotives for freight and passenger services (along with an ex-Canadian National 4-6-0 steam locomotive) and hired paid staff and employees.
 For passenger equipment the group purchased seven, standard passenger coaches.
-While the new operation was fairly successful the income simply could not keep up with expenses.
+While the new operation was fairly successful the income could not keep up with expenses.